napari/docs/docs/getting_started/open_images.md

 ### Single format reader

 Some specific file formats have dedicated reader plugins.
 Here, we use the example of mesh formats that can be visualized in the surface layer.
 The [`napari-meshio`](https://napari-hub.org/plugins/napari-meshio.html) plugin provides a reader to open a mesh file such as this [example ply file](https://people.sc.fsu.edu/~jburkardt/data/ply/airplane.ply).
-Again it can be installed via the plugin manager or via pip:
+Again it can be installed using the napari plugin manager or your preferred Python package manager.

 ```{code-cell} ipython3
 :tags: [remove-cell]